 “It’s what I’m here for.
 I’ll catch you later.”
 Piper barked and the video cut out.

 Alan emerged from the alley and stumbled onto Beijing Road, bathed in the glow of neon from shop signs and digital billboards.
+He was still a little buzzed from the trip.
 As he walked the empty street towards the Huangpu River he saw the city’s skyline shimmering in the distance, its reflection dancing on the water’s inky surface.
 This late, Alan was all alone, though he could argue he always was.
 Aside from the half-intelligent A.I. controlled bots pretending to exist, his world was devoid of another soul.
 Sometimes he wondered if he even still had a soul, now that his reality was digital.
 Either way, he was still human, and occasionally needed human contact.
 He skipped out on buying a multiplayer slot after he got paid for his work on Streams, and instead unlocked a dozen cities, including Old Shanghai.
 The thrill of traveling and exploring new cities was exhilarating at first, but the excitement eventually faded.
 He had to load into friends’ worlds, or sift through stories on Streams for open parties, to find any meaningful interactions.

 He paused at the edge of the water and watched the city lights sparkle and sway across the dark expanse.
 As he leaned against the railing, the cool night air brushed against his face, and he closed his eyes.
 In a moment of serenity, Alan’s thoughts drifted to his life in the physical; the relentless drive that had fueled his existence, the constant pursuit of career goals and external achievements.
 But here, in his new reality, his sense of purpose had become a gentle ebb and flow, like the changing currents of a meandering river.
 He wondered if this shift was due to a glitch in New Horizons: some constraint on the system’s ability to interface with his human mind.
 Or perhaps it was a natural evolution, an adaptation to his new life.